broadinstitute/DirectHRD/README.md

 # To install DirectHRD
   1. `git clone https://github.com/broadinstitute/DirectHRD.git`
   2. `cd DirectHRD && pip install .`
   3. Then you would need to install reference genome for [SigProfilerMatrixGenerator](https://github.com/AlexandrovLab/SigProfilerMatrixGenerator) (see this page for details) to able to parse the Indel variants to ID83 format.
-You could choose GRCh37 or GRCh38 to install.
+Choices of reference genome includes GRCh37, GRCh38, mm9 and mm10.
      1. `$ python`
      2. `from SigProfilerMatrixGenerator import install as genInstall`
      3. `genInstall.install('GRCh38', rsync=False, bash=True)`